GrandyB/goxel/README.md

             - FOV
             - Manual X/Y/Z
         - Rotational camera (default) FOV setting (and its base value is higher than it was before)
+    - Image
+        - "Crop to visible & reset origin", uses only visible layers, crops to the size of those layers, resets the origin
     - Import/Export
         - Heightmap export .bmp file in greyscale, z0 = black, (zN = 8 + ((zN-1) * 4) = max 64 height
         - Colourmap export .bmp file